 For some families, a smaller, more intimate setting is a better fit.
 In-home or family childcare programs offer care in a provider’s home, which often means smaller group sizes and a cozier atmosphere.
 This can be a wonderful option for children who thrive with more one-on-one attention.
 If you’re considering this path, it’s important to ask specifically about their kindergarten readiness curriculum.
 While many in-home providers are exceptional, the structure can vary, so you’ll want to ensure their approach to learning aligns with your goals for your child’s development.

-Head Start and other community programs
+Exploring Head Start and Community Options

 Many communities offer publicly funded or nonprofit programs designed to support early learning.
 Head Start and Early Head Start are federally funded programs that provide comprehensive services to children under five from lower-income families.
 These programs focus on “education, health, and social skills” and can be offered in centers, schools, or even at home.
 They are a fantastic resource, ensuring that all children have the chance to start school ready to succeed.
 Many other local organizations also offer readiness programs, and it’s good to remember that “many resources are available for all families, including those with special needs children.”
 These programs are a cornerstone of community support for early childhood education.